giocomai/castarter/README.md

 - extracting links from index pages
 - managing the download process by
   - ensuring pages are downloaded only once
-  - managing the creation of folders and subfolders
+  - managing the creation of folders and sub-folders
   - keeping a log of the download process for reporting
 - extracting text and metadata from the downloaded files, including support for different formats, including html (default), json, xml,